Lee Merklinger

-Lee Anne Merklinger (born September 16, 1984) is Canadian female curler from Nepean, Ontario.
+Lee Anne Merklinger (born September 16, 1984) is a Canadian female curler from Nepean, Ontario.
 Merklinger played second for the Sherry Middaugh rink on the World Curling Tour from 2010 to 2018.
 Among the team's accomplishments were finishing runners up at the 2013 Canadian Olympic Curling Trials and winning the 2012 Curlers Corner Autumn Gold Curling Classic Grand Slam event.